 Being honest about the sport’s future means acknowledging real challenges.
 Cost remains the biggest barrier to entry.
 Between field fees, paint, air fills, and gear, a day of paintball adds up quickly compared to many other recreational activities.
 For new players renting equipment and buying paint at field prices, a single outing can easily cost $60 to $100 per person.
 That’s a tough sell for casual players, especially younger ones.

 Competition from alternative activities is another factor.
-Airsoft has grown significantly over the past decade, offering a similar tactical experience at a lower per-session cost since reusable BBs replace expensive paint.
+The global airsoft market was valued at roughly $1.93 billion in 2022 and is projected to reach $3.5 billion by 2030, growing at 7.8% annually: an order of magnitude larger than the paintball equipment market and growing faster.
+Airsoft offers a similar tactical experience at a lower per-session cost since reusable BBs replace expensive paint.
 For a detailed comparison, see our breakdown of paintball vs airsoft.
-Gel blasters have also entered the market as a lower-impact, lower-cost option that appeals to younger players and those who want a less intense experience.
+Laser tag and gel blasters have also entered the space as lower-impact, lower-cost options that appeal to younger players and those who want a less intense experience.
 We cover the differences in our paintball vs gel blasters guide.

 The Social Media Effect